What is Gabapentin? How is It Abused?

 Experiences of gabapentin withdrawal can vary.
 However, because of the possibility of seizures, gabapentin should not be abruptly discontinued, particularly if it was being used as a treatment for epilepsy.
 It is recommended that if gabapentin needs to be stopped, the prescriber should taper the patient off of the medication over weeks to months, especially if the patient has been taking high doses.

-Tapering off of a medication is when the prescriber slowly decreases the dosage of the drug that the individual is taking over a period of time.
+Taking advantage of a medical detox program in orange county can help overcome this problem or Tapering off of a medication is when the prescriber slowly decreases the dosage of the drug that the individual is taking over a period of time.
 This allows the individual’s system to acclimate to having less and less of the drug in their body, which can reduce or prevent withdrawal symptoms.
 Any withdrawal symptoms that do still occur may be able to be treated with other medications or other therapeutic interventions.

 What Factors Affect the Withdrawal Process from Gabapentin?